insight-creative/Insight-Creative-2021/content/careers/copywriter.md

 ## Job Description

 We are currently seeking an experienced copywriter who aspires to work in an agency setting.
-This is a part or full-time position working from our office in Green Bay, WI, and not a work-from-home or telecommute opportunity.
+This is a part- or full-time position working from our office in Green Bay, WI, and not a work-from-home or telecommute opportunity.
 In this role, you will create engaging, compelling messages for a wide variety of clients in a wide variety of industries.
 The ideal candidate is skilled in crafting both long-form and short-form content for distribution through multiple communication channels.

 Having knowledge of general marketing principles and experience with evolving marketing tactics such as SEO is a plus.
 Above all, we’re seeking people with a passion for the written word, a willingness to learn and grow and the ability to thrive in a team environment.